Utawarerumono: Anime

 The anime adaptation of Utawarerumono: The False Faces was announced on June 7, 2015.
 It is produced by White Fox and directed by Keitaro Motonaga, with Takamitsu Kōno supervising the series' scripts, Masahiko Nakata adapting the original character designs, and Naoya Shimokawa and Aquaplus composing the music.
 The series aired from October 3, 2015, to March 26, 2016, and it is streamed on Crunchyroll.
 Suara performed the two opening theme songs "Fuantei na Kamisama" and "Ten Kakeru Hoshi," as well as the two ending theme songs "Yumekaotsutsuka" and "Hoshi Kudaru Sora Aogimite."
+After the acquisition of Crunchyroll by Sony Pictures Television, the parent company of Funimation in 2021, Utawarerumono: The False Faces, among several Sentai titles, was dropped from the Crunchyroll streaming service on March 31, 2022.

 On April 26, 2018, an original anime titled Utawarerumono: Tuskur-kōjo no Karei Naru Hibi was released with the premium collection PS4/Vita remake of Utawarerumono: Prelude to the Fallen.
 White Fox returned to produce the anime.

 On October 19, 2019, an anime adaptation of Utawarerumono: Mask of Truth was announced.
 In November 2021, it was revealed to be a television series adaptation produced by White Fox, with Kenichi Kawamura directing, Itsuki Yokoyama writing the series' scripts, Masahiko Nakata designing the characters and serving as chief animation director, and Aquaplus composing the music.
 The 28-episode series aired from July 3 to December 25, 2022, on Tokyo MX and BS11, with the first two episodes premiering back-to-back.
 The opening theme song is "Hito Nanda", and the ending theme song is "Hyakunichisō", both performed by Suara.
-Crunchyroll has licensed the series.
+Crunchyroll has licensed the series in the English-speaking regions.